How Birch Learning Platform Caters for Internal and External Users

 - Goals have rules to release each learning element as previous ones are completed

-- Goals with a variety of learning experiences for the learner to complete – for example videos, on the job assessment, reading documents, eLearning content etc.
+- Goals with a variety of learning experiences – for example videos, on the job assessment, reading documents, eLearning content etc.

 - New Refresher Goal appears after a certain amount of time after completion of initial learning